Coronavirus – what we’re doing to lower the risk

-To help keep customers and colleagues safe, our offices continue to be closed to customers and we’re still delivering reduced face-to-face services.
-However, please be reassured that our teams are still here to help you and many are now delivering their services online and by telephone – read more on our website.
-We also have live chat on our website where our teams will be able to answer your questions.
+Our teams are still delivering services online and by telephone, and we also have live chat on our website where our teams will be able to answer your questions.

 Coronavirus: Frequently asked questions based on what you have been asking us

 These are constantly being updated in line with government advice.
 Please keep checking them regularly.